Integrative Cancer Care • London

 • Upcoming procedures or changes

-• How your body is tolerating treatment so far
+• How you are tolerating treatment

 Symptoms & priorities